 Do attend post-surgical check-ups

-At Cosmos Clinic will we not proceed with any cosmetic procedures for those patients who are not committed to the aftercare regime arranged.
+At Cosmos Aesthetics will we not proceed with any cosmetic procedures for those patients who are not committed to the aftercare regime arranged.
 It is vital for the healing process and for optimal long-term results that the recovery recommendations are followed.